TotalBattleBots/Total-Battle-Chat-Monitor/README.md

 Any questions please email totalbattlealt11@gmail.com

 If enough people are interested I will make a video explaining everything in here, but for now this is all you get.
+I believe everybody should have this power or nobody should have this power, since the devs will do nothing about it the only option is everybody.

 Go wild.